FrontendMasters/react-enlightenment/what-is-react.md

 return <div style={mySelectStyle}></div>;
 ```

-For now, just keep in mind that when you see HTML in React code it is/must be  transformed into actual JavaScript code by Babel, along with any ES6 syntax.
+For now, just keep in mind that when you see HTML in React code, eventually it must be transformed into real JavaScript code by Babel, along with any ES6 syntax.

 The `<MySelect>` component at this point consist of an empty React `<div>` node element.
 Thats a rather trivial component, so let's change that.